 (Photo Credit: Unsplash)

 Suffering car tyre blowouts can be a horrifying experience.
-It can also be potentially fatal, even for an experienced motorist.Therefore, it is important to know the 7 main causes of car tyre failure.
+It can also be potentially fatal, even for an experienced motorist.Therefore, it is important to know the seven main causes of car tyre failure.
 Who knows?
 It could save your life one day.
-Check out our article below to learn more.
+Read on to find out more.

 1. Aging Tyres

 Tyres weaken over time even if they're not being driven on the road.
 Although the tyres may appear to be in good condition, the rubber inside is actually deteriorating.
 It is recommended that tyres older than 6 years should be replaced, regardless of their tread life or how many kilometres they've been on the roads.

 Majority of tyre blowouts are caused by under-inflation of tyres.
 An under-inflated tyre simply means that the tyre pressure is too low.
 The tyre's surface area touches the road more often resulting in excessive flexing of the sidewall.
 The increased friction causes tyres to overheat, leading to premature blowouts.

 The recommended pressure for typical tyres is between 30 to 35 pounds per square inch (PSI).
 To ensure that your tyres are correctly inflated, check your owner's manual for the optimum pressure.
 If you're driving long distances, remember to visually inspect your tyres at every rest stop before continuing your journey.

 3. Prolonged High-Speed Driving